gradle/gradle/design-docs/features/build-platform/README.md

 Initially, a build platform definition would include:

-- Some id and version information
+- Some id and version information.
 - Supported Gradle API versions.
 - Supported Java API versions.
 - An optional bootstrap init script to apply to the build.
 This init script can use the Gradle APIs to inject configuration and build logic.